 HEAD TO HEAD

-Crawley have had four previous meetings with the Ammies in League Two, since their promotion from the National League in 2019.
+Crawley have had five previous meetings with the Ammies in League Two, since their promotion from the National League in 2019.

-The Reds have only conceded once against Salford, keeping three clean sheets.
+The Reds have only conceded three times against Salford, keeping three clean sheets.
 Salford lost narrowly when they last visited the People’s Pension Stadium; a Tom Nichols strike in the 21st minute was enough to give the Reds all three points back in March.

-The away fixture last season saw the Reds go behind from a James Wilson strike, but the scores were levelled through Captain George Francomb in the second-half, as Yems’ men picked up a deserved away point.
+The away fixture the season before saw the Reds go behind from a James Wilson strike, but the scores were levelled through Captain George Francomb in the second-half, as we picked up a deserved away point.

-In the season previous, results were similar in that Crawley won at home, and drew away.
+In the season previous to that, results were similar in that Crawley won at home, and drew away.
 Goals from Bez Lubala and Nathan Ferguson meant the Reds won 2-0 in one of the most dominant performances of the last few years.
 The away fixture ended in a goalless draw, when Salford again were bookies’ favourites.